- Mental Health»

 A Tireless Book-Worm

 Along with reading I did every practice, technique and exercise that came around, which enormously opened the valve of my spiritual aspiring.
-Well, something in me needed it, and before I round it up, let me emphasize that I am not taking any credit for any of it - I felt compelled to take that path, so it was not anything like a conscious and planned act of diligence on my part - more like a "dignifying addiction".
+Well, something in me needed it, and before I round it up, let me emphasize that I am not taking any credit for any of it.

 Open and Closed Belief Systems